elmarvr/resume-v3/content/en/experience/creed.md

 A CRM platform for managing marketing campaigns, offering tools to track performance and match content creators with brands.

 - Built a scalable Next.js front-end architecture.
-- Developed a standalone React UI library based on Creed Media’s design system.
+- Developed a standalone React UI library based on Creed Media's design system.
 - Integrated the front-end with a GraphQL backend for dynamic data fetching.
-- Led and mentored junior developers to ensure high-quality code and smooth project execution.
+- Led and mentored **junior developers** to ensure high-quality code and smooth project execution.